 Fig 1.
 Overview of the data collection in NorthPop

 The database is located physically on servers at ICT Services at Umeå University and is located organizationally under Register Center North, Region Västerbotten.
-So far, it contains over 1 000 000 answers to questionnaire questions (data from November 2019).
+So far, it contains over 10 million answers to questionnaire questions (data from May 2023).

 The biobank containing NorthPop’s biological samples is stored in the Northern Sweden Biobank, Region Västerbotten.
 So far over 300 000 biological samples have been collected (aliquots of blood, urine samples, saliva samples, feces samples and breastmilk samples) (data from May 2023).